 For this work we chose to focus on two respondent variables 1) job role (veterinary surgeon or veterinary nurse) and 2) previous reporting behaviour level (previous reporter or non-reporter), as they provide the most direct route to interventions that could be targeted at individual groups to encourage reporting.
 It is of course feasible that a larger study that supported multi-variable modelling might have yielded additional information.

 The main limitation of this study is that it is a self-selecting sample of veterinary professionals and relied on respondents being aware of the study and choosing to take part.
 Respondents to this survey represent less than 1% of all registered veterinary professionals in the UK, however, if their indicated reporting behaviour was typical of UK veterinary professionals a much larger number of reports would be received by the VMD and MAHs.
 Whether this represents recall bias regarding reporting or a population of respondents with a greater than average interest in drug safety is uncertain.
-(34,35)
+Furthermore, only a small proportion of respondents to this study indicated that they spent time in farm animal practice.
+Whilst this is in line with the overall picture in the UK it should be acknowledged that working practices are likely to different for this group of professionals, meaning that further research into the specific barriers faced by those working in farm animal practice may provide insights into unique facilitators applicable to this group of professionals.

+Future research should also consider alternative sources of pharmacovigilance data.
+One area of increasing interest is the use of electronic health records to supplement spontaneous reporting systems (34,35) .
+Electronic health records have many advantages for pharmacovigilance, not least as this does not rely on the active submission of a report.

 Conclusion